-A brilliant Xl of players who have left La Liga since 2017: Messi, Ronaldo, Ramos
+A superb Xl of players who have left La Liga since 2017: Messi, Ronaldo…

 While La Liga has often been regarded as the best league in the world, they have seen a lot of their star names leave in recent years.

-We’ve compiled an Xl of players that have left La Liga and joined other leagues in the last four years.
+We’ve compiled an Xl of players that have left La Liga and joined other leagues in the last five years.
 Note: we’ve not included any players that have since returned to Spain.

 GK: Keylor Navas

 Despite lifting the Champions League in all three of his seasons as Real Madrid’s No.1, Navas didn’t always get the respect that he deserved.